Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Discussion

 Moreover, this combination is key to differentiate real signals from noise.
 An apparent change in the light curve that turns out to be noise can be confirmed using the waveform and spectrogram if no clear patterns in amplitude or frequency are detected.
 For transient events or explosions, the light curve can measure the event's total duration and peak intensity, the waveform provides details about the pulse dynamics, and the spectrogram highlights the specific frequency bands involved.

-For example, in the observation of a blazar, the light curve tracks global brightness variations, the waveform reveals rapid underlying pulses invisible on a larger scale, and the spectrogram identifies harmonic components or specific spectral features.
+For instance, in case of OJ~049 a small fluctuation in the light curve initially appears as a possible flare.
+However, inspection of the waveform shows no coherent pulse dynamics, and the spectrogram lacks any associated frequency bands, confirming that the fluctuation is consistent with observational noise.
+The light curve reveals the overall flare duration and peak intensity, the waveform captures the sharp rise and decay dynamics, and the spectrogram highlights transient frequency components produced by the sonified signal.

+This integrated analysis of OJ~049 not only confirms which apparent flares are artifacts of noise but also reveals genuine variability signatures.
+In particular, during epochs of increased activity, the waveform displays brief amplitude surges that correspond to microflares lasting only a few hours, while the spectrogram shows simultaneous enhancements across multiple frequency bands.
+These correlated features indicate that the variability arises from real physical changes-most likely turbulent processes or shock propagation within the jet-rather than from instrumental or sampling effects.
+Thus, combining the three representations enables a clearer discrimination between stochastic noise and intrinsic variability in the blazar's emission.

 The synchronised combination of light curve, waveform, and spectrogram provides a comprehensive and integrated view of the data: intensity, temporal dynamics, and frequency structure.
 This enhanced analysis, facilitates the identification of complex events and improves the interpretation of physical phenomena.

-As mentioned in the Introduction, there are already several works on data sonification in astronomy.
-These works provide important information from the perspective of sonifying the image, since the areas with the highest light intensity can be distinguished with the ear.
-In addition, they have a high pedagogical value, since they allow the public to have a didactic and playful approach to astronomy.

-However, these works do not show on the time line how are the variations, trends, cyclicity, periodicity, seasonality of the phenomena or of the radiative processes.
-In this sense, the route that we have taken is that of sonification of the time series, or light curves, and the exercise that we have carried out has been on nine active galaxies that contain a supermassive black hole in their nucleus, an accretion disk that surrounds it, and a relativistic jet, so the radiation emission from these objects is multifrequency.
-Thus, sonification data for the Mrk~501, Mrk~1501, Mrk~421, BL~Lacerta, AO~0235+164, 3C~66A (PKS~0219+428), OJ~049 (PKS 0829+046), OJ~287, and PKS~J2134-0153 blazars were presented with their associated light curves, waveforms and spectrograms.
+In the case of OJ~049, the joint examination of the three representations reveals that apparent fluctuations in the optical light curve without corresponding features in the waveform or spectrogram are consistent with observational noise.
+Conversely, when a true flare occurs, the waveform shows coherent amplitude rises and decays, and the spectrogram displays transient frequency bands linked to the event.
+Similarly, in Mrk~421, correlated peaks across both optical and X-ray spectrograms highlight multiwavelength variability episodes, confirming that the combined visual–auditory approach enhances the detection and understanding of real astrophysical processes.